 We’re still exploring this area but this is the closest Red Line stop to Crown Hill Cemetery.
 You may want to visit IndyGo and find another route because it’s still a pretty far jaunt on foot.

-What to do on the 30th & Meridian Red Line Bus Stop
+What to Do at the 30th & Meridian Red Line Bus Stop

-The Red Line stop at 30th & Meridian is already seeing lots of families because this is where you’ll stop to visit The Children’s Museum of Indianapolis and the Riley Children’s Health Sports Legends Experience.
-Also, the Indianapolis Public Library InfoZone Branch is located just inside, admission is not required to visit the library.
+The Red Line stop at 30th & Meridian sees lots of families because this is where you’ll stop to visit The Children’s Museum of Indianapolis and the Riley Children’s Health Sports Legends Experience.
+Also, the Indianapolis Public Library InfoZone Branch is located just inside the museum.
+Admission is not required to visit the library.

-We’re still exploring this area, but you’ll find several greenspaces here; Barton Park and George E. Kessler Park.
+We’re still exploring this area, but you’ll find several greenspaces here.
+Try Barton Park and George E. Kessler Park.

 We’re still exploring this area.

-Some favorite family friendly restaurants in this area include Burgerhaus & Quills Coffee.
+A favorite family-friendly refreshment stop in this area is Quills Coffee.

-The Vermont Street Red Line stop is where families can visit the Kurt Vonnegut Museum and Library, opening late September and talk a stroll on the Indianapolis Canal Walk.
+The Vermont Street Red Line stop is where families can visit the Kurt Vonnegut Museum and Library and take a stroll on the Indianapolis Canal Walk.
 In addition, this is where you’ll see some of the Indianapolis War Memorials.

-The Washington and Capitol bus stop is perfect for a visit to the Indianapolis Repertory Theatre, spending time on Georgia Street and Monument Circle.
-With the new light show kicking off in November, Circle of Lights during the holidays, the Indianapolis Symphony Orchestra, festivals taking place regularly and lots of delicious dining options, you’ll love this stop.
+The Washington and Capitol bus stop is perfect for a visit to the Indianapolis Repertory Theatre, spending time on Georgia Street, and Monument Circle.
+With a nightly Signature Salute light show, Circle of Lights during the holidays, the Indianapolis Symphony Orchestra, festivals taking place regularly, and lots of delicious dining options, you’ll love this stop.
 This is also where you can disembark to attend events at the Convention Center.
-The Indiana State Library is also a fun family stop, they regularly host events.
+The Indiana State Library is another fun family stop with regular events.

-Family friendly restaurants in downtown Indianapolis include favorites such as Weber Grill, Soupremacy, South Bend Chocolate Company, PF Changs, Champps, Buca di Beppo, Steak N Shake (kids eat free on the weekends), the Old Spaghetti Factory, Cafe Patachou and others.
+Family-friendly restaurants in downtown Indianapolis include favorites such as Weber Grill, Soupremacy, South Bend Chocolate Company, PF Changs, Buca di Beppo, Steak N Shake (kids eat free on the weekends), the Old Spaghetti Factory, Cafe Patachou, and others.
+The Sugar Factory is an amazing spot for special occasions and photo-worthy treats.
 You’ll also find a food court and shopping at Circle Center Mall.

 What to do at the Transit Center Red Line Bus Stop

-The Julia M. Carson Transit Center on Washington Street puts you just a seven minute walk to Bankers Life Fieldhouse where you can see the Indiana Pacers and the Indiana Fever crush it, plus attend some of the best concerts and shows in the whole city!
-We’re excited about Disney on Ice and the upcoming concert line up.
+The Julia M. Carson Transit Center on Washington Street is just a seven-minute walk to Bankers Life Fieldhouse where you can see the Indiana Pacers and the Indiana Fever crush it, plus attend some of the best concerts and shows in the whole city!
+We’re excited about Disney on Ice and the upcoming concert lineup.

-The Transit Center itself has been causing quite the buzz, as we’ve heard that just north of here outside of the City County Building there have been giant versions of yard games for people to play, swings and musical performers.
+Just north of the Transit Center, outside of the City County Building, enjoy some time at Lugar Plaza.
+Bring your own bocce ball set, cool off at the seasonal splash pad, relax on one of the porch swings, and maybe catch a musical performance or special event.
 The City County Building is one of our favorite holiday stops to see Indianapolis Christmas Lights.
 A great stop for something to eat is the City Market, where you’ll also find a farmers’ market on select days.

 The New Jersey street stop is one that we’re still exploring.
-The Alexander Hotel is a gorgeous place to pop in to and peek at their art collection.
-Yolk is nearby and serves up a great breakfast and Milktooth might be my favorite breakfast stop.
+The Alexander Hotel is a gorgeous place to pop in and peek at their art collection.
+Yolk is nearby and serves up a great breakfast, though Milktooth might be my favorite breakfast stop.

-Our friends have enjoyed playing at the Edna Balz Lacy Park and everyone is always raving about General American Donuts.
-General American has children’s toys.
+Our friends have enjoyed playing at the Edna Balz Lacy Park.
 Look for fun public art murals around here.

-Date Night: Tappers Arcade Bar, Repeal, Bluebeard, Hotel Tango Artisan Distillery, Chilly Water Brewing Company.
+This area has many great date night options!
+Try Tappers Arcade Bar, 1205 Distillery, Bluebeard, Hotel Tango Artisan Distillery, or Chilly Water Brewing Company.

-This Red Line stop will put you near the historic DuckPin Bowling alley where you can rent the lanes out by the hour.
-Also in this area is one of our favorite comic book stores, the Hero House and a great places to eat artisan chocolates and enjoy ice cream and coffee, Literally Divine Chocolates.
-This is the home of the Fountain Square branch of the Indianapolis Public Library.
+This Red Line stop will put you near the historic Atomic Bowl Duckpin alley where you can rent the lanes out by the hour.
+Also in this area is one of our favorite comic book stores, the Hero House, and a great place to eat artisan chocolates and enjoy ice cream and coffee, Litterally Divine Chocolates.
+This area is the home of the Fountain Square branch of the Indianapolis Public Library.
 Eat at La Margarita and spend an hour snuggling cats at the Nine Lives Cat Cafe.

-A seven minute walk will lead you to Idle Park, a point of interest where you can watch the traffic on the freeway.
+A seven-minute walk will lead you to Idle Park, a point of interest where you can watch the traffic on the freeway.
 Families may also like to participate in the Little Potters classes or Open Studio times at Fountain Square Clay Center.
-It seems the new Square Scoop Ice Cream is also a MUST stop.
+It seems Square Scoop Ice Cream is also a MUST stop.

 We’re still exploring this area.